kungze/wovenet/examples/release-public-ip/README.md

 ### Validation Results

-Verify that `wovenet` is functioning using iperf, and observe network interface traffic using `iftop`.
+Verify that `wovenet` is functioning using `iperf`, and observe network interface traffic using `iftop`.

 #### Test with AWS public IPv4 address directly: